SCUACM/main-website/notes.md

-- Permissions on requests need checking
 - New, Edit, and Delete need icons
 - Delete needs to remove uploaded files from database
-- 404 and 500 error pages
+- 404 and 500 error page styles
 - Enable Favicon